The 80s: 3 Turntables and a Microphone 🎤

 My neighbor down the road was a beautiful woman named Sharon Lee, and she looked like Marilyn Monroe.
 Sharon was the head DJ at this club called Heartbreak.
 The music there was awesome.
 From 50s rockabilly to Motown/Soul and 80s new cuts and the beginnings of cross-over Hip Hop.
 Heartbreak was a 50s diner that truckers ate at before starting their shifts at 6am.
 But at night it was transformed into this magical spot, in particular on Sundays and Mondays.
 After my shifts at Joanna’s, and pretty much every night, I went to Heartbreak and trained with Sharon, and learned the tricks of the trade.
 She taught me how to manipulate a room playing anything from the Blue Danube Waltz to the Stray Cats.
 I already was a bit of a musicologist, but through her… I learned how to make my knowledge work for me.
 Sharon was a genius, and taught me to be fearless, and how to mess with a packed dance floor to get the reactions I wanted.
 She had more tricks up her sleeve than any magician.
 I learned from her, and pulled out all the stops every night.
 Tom Finn was the other DJ there, who was a teen rockstar prior to his DJ life, playing bass for hit band The Left Banke (‘Walk Away Renee’).
 Tom skooled me on all the 50s music that I wasn’t familiar with.
 The deep cuts.
 As it turned out, I had a knack for shaking things up real good.

 Within a year, I took over the legendary Monday Nights at Heartbreak, promoted by Frankie Scinlaro as well as a few other nights during the week.
-Every night was packed wall to wall, thousands of people walked through that door in search of a fun night.
+It was there that a scout from NIKE showed up and hired me on the spot to DJ their closing party at the Olympics in LA.
+My first 'corporate' gig, w/The Neville Brothers, on a beach w/ over 5000 guests.
+Not bad!
+Every night at Heartbreak was packed wall to wall, thousands of people walked through that door in search of a fun night.
 The place was so packed that most people never saw the DJ booth, and many assumed I was a guy.
 Once I was on a plane flying home from LA and overhead two women talking about how fantastic a DJ I was, however they had no idea what I looked like.
 I remained a fly in the way listening and it was hilarious.
 But it was all about the music, not me.
-I didn't promote myself as DJs do these days, I had no interest in doing so.
+I didn't promote myself as DJs do these days, few of the major DJs working the big clubs did.
 I went to work ... and I rocked the house.
 That's all I cared about.
 When I came home, I worked on writing my own music for my own projects.
 I really kept it separate.
 Just from that job alone, I can turn on the TV at any time now, click through the channels and in no time see someone who hung at Heartbreak that I knew.
 Pretty crazy.
 From that job alone, I'm still a working DJ, it's still my 9-5 job, 9pm-5am that is!
 People go on and on about Studio 54, but let me tell you, that little diner downtown had quite the life.
 One of the main reasons celebrities, politicians and athletes loved hanging there, was that no cameras were allowed.
 People could just let it all hang out sans fear of seeing it on Page 6 the next day.
 A freedom that doesn’t exist anymore.
 All the gossip rags would try to bribe all of us for info and no one ever gave in.
 Some things in life were more important than money back then, and privacy was cherished.

 On any given Monday night, my DJ booth would be filled with interesting characters.
 There was no VIP room, there was a kitchen in the back, or the DJ booth.
 That was as VIP as it got.
 Cher, Bruce Willis, Micky Rourke, Rob Lowe & all the Brat Pack, were regulars.
 The NY Giants came every week after practice to get their funk on, and I was friends with many of the Mets and the Rangers as well.
 If a major band was in town, they hung there.
 The guys from KISS, and a lot of artists who lived in NY made Heartbreak their home back then.
 I remember nights with Roger Taylor from Queen telling me wonderful stories, while I kept the dance floor going.
 Steve Jordan once brought my hero Keith Richards in and Keith asked to meet ME after hearing me spin, and then he spent a few hours spinning with me.
 That meeting led to his wife Patti Hansen hiring me to DJ his surprise birthday party years later.
 Sick!
 I remember hanging with Patrick Swayze, who confided in me about a dancing movie he was about to make, and how he was excited about a song he wrote that might wind up in that movie.
 Dirty Dancing!
 Oh the stories… I could go on and on (and still never betray anyone’s secrets).
 It was surreal what my life was like during my residency at Heartbreak.
 It was the most fun job, and opportunities and gigs till present themselves to me because of my time well spent there.
 My first private corporate gig was for Nike at the closing party at the Olympics in LA., and they scouted me at Heartbreak.
 It was that gig that later gave me the idea (and confidence), of starting my own private event business.
 I never did make it to MTV at it’s peak as a rockstar, but I did as a DJ at Heartbreak, and I was more than fine with that.
 But, even though I could go on and on about the celebrities & fun stories that were born at this special club, the coolest part about my residency at Heartbreak was that I developed friendships that are still going strong.
 People that I love and will forever love.
 It’s a beautiful thing.
 It also was the beginning of my career as a DJ, a career that I never planned on having.
 A career that has kept a roof over my head, and food on the table for decades.
 A wonderful accidental career.